Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Spherical Tits system and Iwasawa decomposition for

-\begin{proposition} Every vertex on $X$ corresponds to a coset in the Iwasawa decomposition of $G$. \end{proposition} We use the decomposition (\ref{eq5.3}) of $G$ to give a proof of Proposition~\ref{iwacor}. \begin{proof} We show that each vertex on $X$ corresponds to a coset in the above decompositions.
-Let $v$ be a vertex on $X$ and $v=\sigma_{gP_{j}}$ for $j=1,2$ and $g\in G$.
-Let $g\in BwB$ for some $w\in W$ with $\ell(w)=k$, where $\ell$ is the length function as defined in (\ref{lengfun}) and the reduced decomposition $w=w_{i_{1}}w_{i_{2}}\dots w_{i_{k}}$.
-Corollary~\ref{sec3cor1} implies
+\begin{proposition} Every vertex on $X$ corresponds to a coset in the Iwasawa decomposition of $G$. \end{proposition} Proposition~\ref{iwacor} provides us a relationship between the Bruhat labels and Iwasawa labels of the vertices of the tree.
+The Iwasawa labels are given in Figure~\ref{fig3} ({\it cf}.
+Figure~\ref{fig1}).

+We use the decomposition (\ref{eq5.3}) of $G$ to give a proof of Proposition~\ref{iwacor}. \begin{proof} We show that each vertex on $X$ corresponds to a coset in the above decompositions.
+Let $v$ be a vertex on $X$ and let $\sigma_{gP_{j}}$ the corresponding simplex of $v$, for $j=1,2$ and $g\in G$.
+Let $g\in BwB$ for some $w\in W$ with $\ell(w)=k$, where $\ell$ is the length function as defined in (\ref{lengw}) and the reduced decomposition $w=w_{i_{1}}w_{i_{2}}\dots w_{i_{k}}$.
+Corollary~\ref{sec3cor1} implies that